-The Australian Fashion Council (AFC), the official organiser of Australian Fashion Week (AFW) has unveiled this year’s designer line-up and program.
+The Australian Fashion Council (AFC), the official organiser of Australian Fashion Week (AFW), has announced that Shark Beauty will return as presenting partner for Australian Fashion Week 2026, alongside the unveiling of this year’s designer lineup and program.

 AFW will take place from 11–15 May 2026 with the Museum of Contemporary Art Australia (MCA) as its central hub, alongside activations across Sydney.
 The full schedule is now available at australianfashionweek.org.